politicalphysicist/politicalphysicist.github.io/content/Politics/brexitResolution.md

 fact that the arguments for a second referendum in this case are far better than those in previous ones.
 I'm not saying this is a strong argument on my part, but it is there in the back of my mind nonetheless.
-More importantly that this would perpetuate the whole narrative that There Is No Alternative to the EU.
-I'm deeply uncomfortable with the precedent this would create indicating leaving the EU is impossible.
+More important is that this would perpetuate the whole narrative that There Is No Alternative to the EU.
+I'm deeply uncomfortable with creating a precedent which suggests leaving the EU is impossible.